Vezha Diary #016: Lessons from the first alpha/beta tags

 Context of the week

-In the work on “Lessons of the first alpha/beta tags”, we kept the client’s lens: what was simplified in the daily process, and what should be postponed.
-This reduced the number of “beautiful, but unnecessary” refinements.
+In the work on “Lessons of the first alpha/beta tags”, we kept the client’s optics: what was simplified in the daily process, and what should be postponed.
+This reduced the number of “beautiful, but unnecessary” modifications.

 What has changed in the product

 In issue #016, we deliberately did not “build ahead”.
-On the topic “Lessons of the first alpha/beta tags” only things that pass the test for usefulness, stability and compatibility were done.
+On the topic “Lessons of the first alpha/beta tags” only things that pass the test for usefulness, stability and support were made.

 Architectural vector